A Lot or a Little?

-This Hollywood masterpiece offers crucial lessons about prejudice and the fears that motivate it and is a portrait of how racism was discussed in the years leading up to the civil rights movement.
-Kids will appreciate how To Kill a Mockingbird talks to them but not down at them and reaches for the heart without gimmicks and overly cute characters.
-Peck's Academy Award-winning performance anchors the movie, which is finely crafted with a perfectly balanced script by Horton Foote.
-A paragon of decency who stands for tolerance and non-violence at all costs, Atticus is also a loving, nurturing father who treats everyone around him, including his children, with respect -- the model parent.
+This film offers crucial lessons about prejudice and the fears that motivate it and is a portrait of how racism was discussed in the years leading up to the civil rights movement.
+Kids will appreciate how To Kill a Mockingbird talks to them but not down at them and reaches for the heart without gimmicks or trite characters.
+Peck's Oscar-winning performance anchors the film, which is finely crafted, with a perfectly balanced script by Horton Foote.
+A paragon of decency who stands for tolerance and nonviolence at all costs, Atticus also is a loving, nurturing father who treats everyone around him, including his children, with respect.

-Screenwriter Foote includes more than lynch mobs and courtroom fireworks; he also offers lower key, intimate moments.
-Like when young Scout questions her older brother about their deceased mother.
-Or, on a lighter note, when Scout fidgets during her first day of school; the tomboy can't get comfortable in her new dress.
+Screenwriter Foote includes more than lynch mobs and courtroom fireworks; he also offers lower-key, intimate moments, such as when young Scout questions her older brother about their deceased mother.
+Or, on a lighter note, when Scout fidgets during her first day of school; she can't get comfortable in her new dress.
 Despite the ugly truths the film portrays, a gentle goodness pervades it, even during the darkest moments.